CleanCode-developer/CanvaScript/README.md

 ![img](https://upload.wikimedia.org/wikipedia/commons/0/01/CanvaScript.png "a tite")
 # Welcome to CanvaScript
-CanvaScipt is a library for Java.it enabling Java as a sever-side langange.if you have issues please go to https://github.com/CleanCode-backup/CanvaScript/issues and make a new issue.also if you can  do a pull request please do that.that will make my day 😊!you can go to https://github.com/CleanCode-backup/CanvaScript/pulls for that.
+CanvaScipt is a library for Java.it enabling Java as a sever-side langange.it's lighter JSP(if you are wondering)if you have issues please go to https://github.com/CleanCode-backup/CanvaScript/issues and make a new issue.also if you can  do a pull request please do that.that will make my day 😊!you can go to https://github.com/CleanCode-backup/CanvaScript/pulls for that.